THE FOUR DIMENSIONS

 A DIFFERENT KIND OF DEVELOPMENT

-Most leadership development works on the surface of thinking — adding new frameworks, new skills, new processes.
+Most leadership development works on the surface of thinking adding new frameworks, new skills and new processes.
 The Inner Compass Method works underneath.
 It develops the quality of thinking that determines how well everything else works.

-It is not a quick intervention.
-It is not a set of tools to apply.
-It asks something of the people who engage with it — genuine curiosity and a willingness to set aside what they already know, at least temporarily.
+It is not a quick intervention nor a set of tools to apply.
+It demands a genuine curiosity and a willingness to set aside what they already know, at least temporarily.
 For those who bring that willingness, something tends to shift.

 _edited.png)